 Named after Queen Charlotte, formerly Princess of Mecklenburg-Strelitz, the square was designed by Samuel Pepys Cockerell and Joseph Kay for the Foundling Estate in the early 19th century.

 The grade II-listed two-acre garden was laid out in 1810-12.
 It remains close to the original design, with fine mature planes and other ornamental trees, formal lawns and gravel paths.
-One section is devoted to plants from New Zealand, including a number of rarities.
-A herb garden has been planted, with assistance from the Wellcome Trust.
+A section devoted to plants from New Zealand includes a number of rarities.
+A herb garden has been planted with assistance from the Wellcome Trust.

 A children's play area, barbecue area and tennis court cater for the large number of postgraduate students and their families living around the square.

 - Sunday 12:00–17:00

 - Leaflet describing the garden and celebrating its 200th anniversary available.
 We hope to offer a charity cake stall run by children of the residents and have great organic ice cream for sale.